alandtse/MergeMapper/README.md

 the DLL.
 The metadata comes from the CMake project definition.
 The same information is also used to inject the correct name and version number into a header file (`PluginInfo.h`) to be used in declaring the plugin to SKSE.

-The project also embeds a manifest for use with Windows' side-by-side assembly feature.
-Although this is not used by SKSE, if you make an SKSE plugin that functions as a library to other plugins, this can be useful (this is not used by this sample project).

 #### Miscellaneous Elements
 The CMake configuration for the project addresses common issues with C++ development with Visual Studio.